 With all three of my children, I was so paranoid about the danger of peanut allergies, I gave each of them their first taste of peanut butter while parked in front of their pediatrician’s office.
 There they’d be, strapped into their car seat, on the receiving end of a teaspoonful of peanut butter.
 Then we would wait, taking up precious San Francisco parking, as I scrutinized their little faces for any signs of anaphylaxis.
 I figured the safety of our doctor’s office was just a few steps away in the event of a swelling tongue or itchy throat.

 Looking back, it seems a little, well, nutty.
-Fortunately, none of my children developed food allergies of any kind, which is a good thing because nut butters happen to be among my favorite foods.
+Fortunately, none of my children developed food allergies of any kind, which is a good thing because peanut and other nut butters happen to be among my favorite foods.
 They’re also one of the handiest pantry items for a mom.

 I feel for families with kids who have peanut or tree nut allergies.
 The good news is, there are now a huge variety of options available from pumpkin seed to soy nut to brazil nut butter, making it possible for most folks to work around the challenges of allergies.

 Friends sometimes ask me, “What’s the healthiest nut butter for kids?”
 My feeling is, like so many wholesome foods, from dark leafy greens to summer berries, they’re all good.
 Choose what you like, and go for variety.
 Peanuts, tree nuts and seeds all have a somewhat different nutritional profile; all have benefits to offer.
 Almonds, for example, are high in vitamin E; walnuts are a good source of Omega-3 fatty acids; and peanuts supply a healthy dose of folate.
 I usually keep a couple of different ones on hand at any given time and rotate them in my food prep.